MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/08-comparative-capstone.md

 ---

-## Part 2: Building with Cursor — The Chat-Agent Workflow
+## Building with Cursor — The Chat-Agent Workflow

 Now you're switching IDEs.
 Cursor's approach is fundamentally different.
 Rather than small inline prompts, you'll write a complete specification, provide it to Cursor's Chat interface, then review and apply diffs.
 This workflow emphasizes **planning upfront** and **agent autonomy with review**.